 , which stayed dry in light rain while being the most breathable model tested.

 A good DWR treatment will keep you dry in light rain so you don't always need to bring a dedicated waterproof shell.

-The medium and heavy insulated models tested all earned high weather-resistance scores - their bulk stops wind from penetrating.
-The heavily insulated Patagonia DAS
+The medium and heavy insulated models tested all earned high weather-resistance scores - their bulk stops the wind from penetrating.
+The heavily insulated Patagonia Hyper Puff

-is built with a PU-coated shell fabric; overall, the DAS
+is built with a PU-coated shell fabric; overall, the Hyper Puff